‘Odd-even last resort’: Delhi environment minister on air pollution

 New Delhi, Oct 19: Delhi environment minister Gopal Rai said on Monday that implementing the odd-even scheme in the national capital will be AAP government's last resort to curb air pollution.

 "We have implemented the odd-even scheme many times in Delhi.
-It would be our last resort and we'll think about its implementation if rest of the methods to curb the air pollution fail," Rai told reporters.
+It would be our last resort and we'll think about its implementation if the rest of the methods to curb the air pollution fail," Rai told reporters.

 Delhi-NCR is bracing for months of poor air quality.
 The national capital's air quality was in the 'poor' category on Sunday morning.